Are Workplace Dress Codes Exactly Ethical?

 How far should employers go in setting dress and other behavior standards?

-While a formal dress code has its benefits, employers should consider many facts about the employees’ comfort when deciding on a standard dress code.
+While a formal dress code has benefits, employers should consider many facts about the employees’ comfort when deciding on a standard dress code.

 1. Disability